 The standard pallet size for pharmaceutical companies is 1200x800mm.
-If you supply raw materials to such a company, this is the export pallet size you need.
+If you supply raw materials to such a company, this is the shipping pallet size you need.

 Chemicals, minerals and raw plastic material

-Chemicals, minerals and raw plastic are shipped in 25kg bags on 1300x1100mm export pallets.
+Chemicals, minerals and raw plastic are shipped in 25kg bags on 1300x1100mm shipping pallets.